taltech-vanemarendajaks/tiim5/README.md

 ## Project overview
 StudyPlanner is a full-stack web application built for creating a study plan that aligns with the students' curriculum.
-The technical stack contains of Angular for frontend and Java Springboot for backend.
+The technical stack contains of Angular for frontend and Java Spring Boot for backend.

 ## Architecture

-* **Backend**: Spring Boot with Java 21, PostgreSQL database
+* **Backend**: Spring Boot with Java 25, PostgreSQL database
 * **Frontend**:Angular
 * **Database**: PostgreSQL with Liquibase migrations
 * **Containerization**: Docker for development environment